 Symbolism in Christianity

-We believe in the “Living Word,” which is a reference to Jesus.
-We believe that when God spoke at creation, Jesus – the eternal Word (John 1:1) was with Him and through Him all things were created (Col 1:16).
-Furthermore, the book of Revelation is also acknowledged to be nearly entirely made up of symbols.
+Now, on a very basic level Christians observe the presence of symbols in Scripture.
+For example, we recognise “types of Christ.”
+These were individuals who foreshadowed Jesus such as David who was both a shepherd and a king.
+We use the language, “The Living Word,” which is a reference to Jesus.
+We believe that when God spoke at creation, Jesus – the eternal Word (John 1:1) was with Him, and that through Him all things were created (Col 1:16).
+Furthermore, the book of Revelation is acknowledged by most to be almost entirely made up of symbols.

 For when Moses had spoken every precept to all the people according to the law, he took the blood of calves and of goats, with water, and scarlet wool, and hyssop, and sprinkled both the book, and all the people, saying, this is the blood of the testament which God hath enjoined unto you.
 Moreover he sprinkled with blood both the tabernacle, and all the vessels of the ministry…